Herlufsholm School: Full Galla

 Full Galla is the uniform used in festivities and solemnity.
 The correct full galla, consists of a dark blue, double-breasted suit or with a comely skirt, and the Gøyeslips on a white shirt.
 This uniform is used at the Trollemorgen and formal school dinner parties, where the tie is replaced with a bowtie for boys; or as a whole for girls who wear galla dresses.

 In their senior year, male students often wear a white bowtie, especially at graduation where the white corresponds nicely with the Danish student cap.

 Herlovianersproget

 A unique characteristic of the school is that the students have developed their own language called the herlovianersprog.
 Words are created by simply taking the first and last syllables of a word and making a portmanteau of the two.
 So for instance, skolebygning ("school building") becomes skygning.
+These words are not exclusive to Danish, with the English word sroom stemming from sleeping room.

 Even though the language is exclusively used at Herlufsholm, some words have been adopted into Danish.
 For instance "svælling" (cygnet), which had not previously featured as a word in Danish, is originally Herlovian for Svane + Ælling (Swan + duckling).
 So far two dictionaries have been published.

-Traditions

-Herlufsholm has a long list of traditions.
-The two biggest events of the year are:

-Trolle-morgen

-Trolle-morgen is on 14 January.
-Being the founder's birthday, it is a major event, as many old students return to the school on that day to commemorate their founding father in the dark hour of early morning.

-Fugleskydning

-Fugleskydning ("bird-shooting") in mid-August starts the new school year.
-It is a tradition dating back to the latter part of the 19th century.
-Old and new students meet at the school to shoot down a wooden bird on a pole with bows and arrows.